0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 1. The transaction script root.
 2. A commitment of all newly created output notes.
-3. The account hash in its new state.
+3. The account commitment in its new state.